 The Garda Research Unit

 The Garda Research Unit (GRU) is a specialised section that sits within GSAS.
-Established in 1994 in order that research in AGS would become increasingly systematic and strategic, the unit now provides a dedicated research function which conducts police-related research, supports research by others and makes research findings widely available.
-At present, the GRU is staffed by two researchers with plans to expand capacity.
+Established in 1994 in order that research in AGS would become increasingly systematic and strategic, the unit now provides a dedicated research function.
+This involves conducting police-related research, supporting research by others and making research findings widely available.
+At present, the GRU is staffed by two researchers with plans to expand capacity and reports directly to the Director of GSAS.
 Specifically, their role involves conducting research relevant to An Garda Síochána, its practices and operations, thus contributing to the organisation’s strategic direction.
-The core responsibilities are to conduct evidenced-based research which will inform decision-making at senior Garda level and support the Strategy Statement and Policing Plan.
-In addition, the unit produces An Garda Síochána’s Public Attitudes Survey and liaises with researchers (including universities, government departments, non-state bodies and individual third-level researchers) and AGS employees seeking access to An Garda Síochána for research purposes.
-The GRU also represent AGS at CEPOL (European Union Agency for Law Enforcement Training) and are involved in training.
-The varied role provides opportunity to support operational policing and to collaborate with external stakeholders.
+This also involves working closely with other Garda sections who are planning to conduct research, providing a support and advisory role.

 Interested in joining the GSAS team?

 All recruitment to GSAS is by way of specialist competition followed by a bespoke induction programme.
 GSAS offers a unique opportunity to work with a diverse range of data and information as well as high job satisfaction in being able to make a contribution to all aspects of operational policing as part of our organisational mission of Keeping People Safe.
-Open competitions are held periodically and are advertised on PublicJobs.ie
+Open competitions are held periodically and are advertised on PublicJobs.ie or Staffline

 Analyst_Infograph